Michelle Turner-Davidson on Speaking, Mentoring, and Training for MLM

 It may seem that your recruitment numbers are low when working this way – but these people stay and build a strong sustainable business with or without your input.

-And if all of the people in your organisation work in the same way – focusing on developing their own skills and collaborating with others who fill / complement their knowledge and skill gaps, looking to attract more like-minded, self-motivated individuals rather than exhausting themselves recruiting and motivating others.
+And if all of the people in your organization work in the same way – focusing on developing their own skills and collaborating with others who fill / complement their knowledge and skill gaps, looking to attract more like-minded, self-motivated individuals rather than exhausting themselves recruiting and motivating others.

 When team members are empowered and supported this way then they are far less likely to drop out and neither are those who follow the same pattern.
 It doesn’t matter whether their personal business goals are big or small either – when each person is recruited because they have chosen to join then they are more likely to stay, even when their goals are small because they understood what that meant before getting involved.
 So rather than dropping out, they stay active – of their own volition – adding to group volume with no effort or coercion needed.

-When we look at the high attrition and therefore relatively low ratios of people who actually stay in NM and or build any sort of long term earning from the 100s of thousands who join and the huge amount of energy expended recruiting, motivating, training – exhaustion and despondency being a side-effect cause of attrition too – with the throw mud at the wall approach versus a slower sustainable recruit the right people who recruit the right people and stay active (energised and enthused) It seems to make a lot of sense.
+When we look at the high attrition and therefore relatively low ratios of people who actually stay in NM and or build any sort of long term earning from the 100s of thousands who join and the huge amount of energy expended recruiting, motivating, training – exhaustion and despondency being a side-effect cause of attrition too – with the throw mud at the wall approach versus a slower sustainable recruit the right people who recruit the right people and stay active (energized and enthused) It seems to make a lot of sense.

 I love your blog?
 How old is it, how many posts are on it, and what is the daily traffic like to it?